 In 1984, I made a career move to begin a second postdoctoral position at Lawrence Livermore National Laboratory in Livermore, California.
 For the first time, I began to study about complex nuclei.
 My supervisor at Livermore, Barry Berman, is now a Professor of Physics at The George Washington University.
 In the two years that we lived in Livermore, I was mainly involved in analyzing electron scattering data from the rare isotopes of oxygen.
 I also participated, however, in a pion-scattering experiment on a rare silicon isotope at TRIUMF in Vancouver, B.C.

 In 1986, we moved across the country to Kent, Ohio where I had accepted a faculty position in the Department of Physics at Kent State University.
 The following year, I became a member of the American Physical Society.
 I purchased a piano after moving to Kent, but alas, I have not played for quite a while.
 I have, however, managed to develop an impressive mineral collection (if I do say so myself).
 Mineral collecting is a hobby that I originally developed as a boy in Louisiana.
 On rare occasions, I have dabbled in poetry.
 I also enjoy reading science fiction and ``thriller'' novels.
-My favorite authors include Greg Bear, Ben Bova, Marian Zimmer Bradley, Robin Cook, Rick Hautala, Stephen King, Dean Koontz, Robert R. McCammon, Anne Rice, and John Saul.
+My favorite authors include Greg Bear, Ben Bova, Marion Zimmer Bradley, Robin Cook, Rick Hautala, Stephen King, Dean Koontz, Robert R. McCammon, Anne Rice, and John Saul.

 I was promoted to full Professor in 1997.
 I have served for several years as the Physics Department's Undergraduate Coordinator.